dBCooper2/tr-portfolio/README.md

   plugins: [],
 };
 ```

-In the `colors` section, you can change the hex codes of each color to whatever you want to create a custom theme for the site, without needing to edit all of the Tailwind CSS in each component and page.

-You can also change the font in the `fontFamily` section, which can be done by following this [guide](https://www.youtube.com/watch?v=B4v7ZDLxiS4&t=209s).

 Lastly, to add any custom styles for the rendered markdown, you can add custom styles to the file `/src/app/globals.css` in the `@layer utilities` section: